christian-oudard/django-auth-ldap/docs/index.rst

 as distinguished names.
 This includes groupOfNames, groupOfUniqueNames, and Active Directory groups, among others.
 The nested variant allows groups to contain other groups, to as many levels as you like.
-For convenience and readability, trivial subclasses of the above are provided:
+For convenience and readability, several trivial subclasses of the above are provided:

     * :class:`~django_auth_ldap.config.GroupOfNamesType`
     * :class:`~django_auth_ldap.config.NestedGroupOfNamesType`